isomerpages/mti-osir/_resources/Frequently Asked Questions/Obligations of Investors or Owners of Designated Entities.md

 <br>Hence, a party entering into any such arrangement will need to notify
 or seek approval if the equity interest meets the prescribed thresholds.</p>
 <p>
-<br>Parties can refer to &lt;OSIR website - ownership &amp; control obligations
+<br>Please refer to &lt;OSIR website - ownership &amp; control obligations
 subpage&gt; for the prescribed thresholds.
 The thresholds are default thresholds and may differ for specific entities.</p>
 </div>